MicrosoftDocs/cpp-docs/docs/top/what-s-new-for-visual-cpp-in-visual-studio.md

 ## C++ Compiler

 In this release, we've updated the C++ compiler and standard library with enhanced support for C++11 and C++14 features, as well as preliminary support for certain features expected to be in the C++17 standard.
-For more information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).
+In addition, several new compiler switches have been added.
+For detailed information, see [C++ Conformance Improvements in Visual Studio 2017](cpp-conformance-improvements-2017.md).

 This release brings several improvements in optimization, code generation, toolset versioning and diagnostics.
 Some notable improvements include: